dakindre/Multi-Label-Image-Ontology/README.md

 # Multilabel Image Classification and Graphical Database Ontology

-## Understood Objective
+## Introduction

-Given a set of unlabeled images, create an ontological representation of classification hierarchy
+Given a set of unlabeled images, I set out to create an ontology based on the classification hierarchy from learned image labels.
+I wanted to make this as visual as possible to represent the interrelationships of all the nodes.
+Using AWS Rekognition, Anaconda, and Neo4j Desktop I was able to create a visual and queryable representation of this data set.

+#IKnowNothing

 ## Table of Contents
 1. Introduction